JPFurrier/JPFurrier/README.md

 ### Hello Stranger, be welcome! 👋

-- 🔭 I’m currently working on PADO
+- 🔭 I’m currently working on PADO S/A
-- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT, SQL and NODEJS
+- 🌱 I’m currently learning Golang, AWS, Docker and PostgreSQL
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: [Linkedin](www.linkedin.com/in/joao-pedro-furrier)
-- ⚡ Fun fact: ...